vitran96/evershop-docs/docs/development/knowledge-base/view-system.md

             ├── ProductOptions.js
 ```

-The `pages` folder has 3 sub-folders: `admin`, `site` and `global`.
+The `pages` folder has 3 sub-folders: `admin`, `frontStore` and `global`.
 The `admin` folder contains all of admin panel pages.
-The `site` folder contains pages for your store front.
+The `frontStore` folder contains pages for your store front.
 The `global` folder contains *middleware function* that are used in both admin panel and store front.

 ### Component and Page